Welcome to Space Microbes!

 I’m Marta Cortesão, a PhD Student at the Space Microbiology Research Group at the DLR (German Aerospace Center).
 On my PhD I am studying filamentous fungi (aka mold) and their morphological and molecular adaptation to space conditions: mainly simulated microgravity (or near weightlessness) and Radiation.

 I love travelling, ballet, going to the movies, Astrobiology and everything that has to do with Space Microbes.
 But most of all, I love to communicate science!
-So, if you want to know a bit more about Astrobiology, check my TEDx talk at TEDxUniversityofPorto here.
+If you want to know a bit more about Astrobiology, check my TEDx talk at TEDxUniversityofPorto here.

 Where can you find more about me?